 - 30 calendar days in advance of the start of FMLA leave for foreseeable conditions

-- ADA/504 Coordinator sends employee FMLA outcome information
+- ADA/504 Coordinator sends employee any applicable FMLA designation information